wanderer-moe/api/README.md

 The API will connect to the local database if the environment is set to `DEV` in `.dev.vars`, else - it will connect to your production database.

-To generate seed data, generate and migrate, you can run `pnpm drizzle:init:dev`.
+To generate seed data, generate and migrate, you can run `bun run drizzle:init:dev`.

 ### Wrangler